Recent soloists

 Nicholas Austin

-Nicholas Austin played Saint-Saëns’s formidable 2nd piano concerto at our most recent concert.
+Nicholas Austin played Saint-Saëns’s formidable 2nd piano concerto with us at our Autumn 2024 concert.

 As a teenager, he was a competitive swimmer, regularly representing Northern Ireland as a junior.
 He learned piano at age 10 with Douglas Brown and Thomas Davidson at the Belfast School of Music, within 15 months becoming able to tackle some of Rachmaninoff’s works, and later progressing to becoming a regional winner in the annual BBC Young Musician of the Year competition.